 The Outer Bands

-GABRIEL GOMEZ is a poet, playwright, and music journalist born and raised in El Paso, TX.
-He received a B.A. in Creative Writing from the College of Santa Fe and an M.F.A. in Creative Writing from St. Mary’s College of California.
-He has taught English at The University of New Orleans, Tulane University, The College of Santa Fe, and The Institute of American Indian Arts.
+GABRIEL GOMEZ is a poet, playwright, and music journalist born and raised in El Paso, Texas.
+He received a B.A. in Creative Writing from the College of Santa Fe and an M.F.A. in Creative Writing from St. Mary's College of California.
+He has taught English at the University of New Orleans, Tulane University, the College of Santa Fe, and the Institute of American Indian Arts.
 He lives in Santa Fe, New Mexico, with his wife Julie.

 “Gabriel Gomez is an accomplished poet, one who honors the resonance of language as well as reverberations of form.
-And, like a retablo, each poem shimmers with reverence, if not for saints and Biblical figures, but for the beauty and poignancy of complex, contemporary life.” —Valerie Martinez, from the introduction
+And, like a retablo, each poem shimmers with reverence, if not for saints and biblical figures, then for the beauty and poignancy of complex, contemporary life.” —Valerie Martinez, from the introduction

 “Gomez writes eloquently of distance, longing, need, and survival in a series of poems that culminate with a section about the devastation of Hurricane Katrina in New Orleans.” —El Paso Times

 “The title poem of this collection is a 28-day record of days between Katrina and Rita, which draws from the news headlines, the language tossed around by politicians, and realistic images of the storm to provide a portrait of just how dislocating, how jarring, how out of time that period was.” —The Times-Picayune